OGobidike/Titanic_survival_rate/README.md

 # Titanic Survival Rate Analysis
-*A Tableau Visualization Project*
+*My Tableau Visualization Project*

 ## Abstract
 This project leverages the Titanic dataset to explore factors that may have influenced survival rates during the infamous maritime disaster.
-Through a series of interactive visualizations created in Tableau, the project examines whether passenger class, family relationships (measured by the number of siblings/spouses aboard), and age had significant impacts on survival outcomes.
-By following the scientific method—posing hypotheses, conducting exploratory data analysis, and drawing conclusions—the project provides insights into historical survival trends and demonstrates effective data storytelling techniques.
+Through a series of interactive visualizations created in Tableau, the project examines whether passenger class, family relationships (measured by the number of siblings/spouses aboard at time of impact), and age had significant impacts on a single individuals survival.
+By following the proffesion Data Science method; posing hypotheses, conducting exploratory data analysis, and drawing conclusions, this project provides insights into historical survival trends and demonstrates effective data storytelling techniques and insights.

 ## Table of Contents
 - [Introduction](#introduction)